SKRTEEEEEE/autotag-techs/README.md

 - Uppercase → lowercase
 - Special characters removed

+### Always-Included Technologies

+Some important programming languages may not have exact matches in the API but should always be detected when present in the repository.
+These are maintained in an exception list:

+- **`go`**: Go language is always included when detected, even without exact API match

+This ensures that primary languages are captured regardless of API availability, while maintaining strict validation for other technologies.

 ## 😎 Contributing

 You're thinking about contributing to this project?
 Take a look at our [contribution guide](docs/CONTRIBUTING.md).